 Larry Finger, Principal Financial Officer.
 Mr. Finger is our principal financial officer.
 Mr. Finger also currently serves as Executive Vice President of Hilco Real Estate LLC, an affiliate of the Manager.
 From April 2020 until his appointment as Executive Vice President of Hilco Real Estate LLC, Mr. Finger served as a full-time consultant with Hilco Real Estate LLC.
-Prior to joining Hilco Real Estate LLC, Mr. Finger served as president of Strategic Advisory, Inc., an advisory services company specializing in improving public REIT valuations, from 2008 to April 2020.
-Prior to forming Strategic Advisory, Inc., Mr. Finger served as chief financial officer of Federal Realty Investment Trust from 2002 until 2007.
-From 1993 until 2001, Mr. Finger served as chief financial officer of Savage/Fogarty Companies, Inc., a real estate development company.
-Mr. Finger served as a member of the Board of Directors of American Assets Trust (NYSE: AAT) from the completion of its initial public offering in 2011 through June 2019, and during that period, he also served as chairperson of the Audit Committee and a member of the Compensation Committee.
+Prior to joining Hilco Real Estate LLC, Mr. Finger served as President of Strategic Advisory, Inc., an advisory services company specializing in improving public REIT valuations, from 2008 to April 2020.
+Prior to forming Strategic Advisory, Inc., Mr. Finger served as Chief Financial Officer of Federal Realty Investment Trust from 2002 until 2001, Mr. Finger served as Chief Financial Officer of Washington Real Estate Investment Trust.
+From 1978 until 1991, Mr. Finger served in various senior management positions, including Chief Operating Officer of Savage/Fogarty Companies, Inc., a real estate development company.
+Mr. Finger served as a member of the Board of Directors of American Assets Trust (NYSE: AAT) from the completion of its initial public offering in 2011 through June 2019, and during that period, he also served as Chairperson of the Audit Committee and a member of the Compensation Committee.
 Mr. Finger received his Juris Doctor degree from Georgetown University Law Center and his Bachelor of Science degree in accountancy from the University of Illinois.
 Mr. Finger was licensed as a Certified Public Accountant in Maryland in 1976 and was admitted to the District of Columbia Bar in 1981.